alesso-m/esteri-bot/README.md

-This Python script logs into the Italian consulate's Prenot@Mi booking portal and checks for available national visa appointments (for stays over 90 days).
+This Python script logs into the Italian consulate's Prenotami (Prenot@Mi) booking portal and checks for available national visa appointments (for stays over 90 days).
 If an appointment is available, it sends an email notification.

 **Features:**